rcgorman/rg-lab/README.md

 Each application role keeps its Quadlets in native-format `templates/` files.
 The image provides the `ansible` bootstrap account; Ansible owns human accounts.

-## Validation
+## Local Checks

-The `Validate configuration` GitHub Actions workflow runs on pull requests, pushes to `main`, and manual dispatch.
-It checks YAML and Ansible lint, playbook syntax, Quadlet templates, OpenTofu formatting/validation, and mock-provider tests.
-It needs no SOPS key, Proxmox credentials, or host SSH keys, and never deploys.
-Backups and published-port policy are separate work, not changed by validation.

-To run the same checks locally with the tools installed:
+Run these checks locally with the tools installed:

 ```bash
 yamllint --strict .